dtanner/chaperone/README.md

 [More details on output writers](./src/main/kotlin/chaperone/writer/README.md)

 ## Docker
-The base image uses debian-slim.
+The base image uses Ubuntu

 # Example Usage
 See the [example usage](example-usage/README.md) directory for an example project, with some sample checks and output configuration.